 2. Set Up Your Log-in and Email Account

-If you do not have an active BU login name and Kerberos password, or if you would like to request a BU Google Apps account, please visit one of the IT Help Center locations; at 771 Commonwealth Avenue (Mugar Library) or at 533 Commonwealth Avenue (in Kenmore Square).
-When opening an account at the IT Help Center, you will need to present your Terrier Card in order to prove your affiliation as a BU faculty, staff or student.
+If you do not have an active BU login name and Kerberos password, or if you would like to request a BU Google Apps account, please visit one of the IT Help Center locations (below).
+When opening an account at the IT Help Center, you will need to present your Terrier Card in order to prove your affiliation as a BU student.

 3. Pay Your Bill

 If you have not already paid your bill, please visit Student Accounting Services in person or click here for more information on payment options.
 Payment is due by the first day of the summer session.

 You can buy textbooks for your courses at the Barnes and Noble @ Boston University Bookstore located at 660 Beacon Street in Kenmore Square.

 Summer hours are: